storybook-eol/storybook-deployer/README.md

 ### Deploy a Monorepo

-If you manage a monorepo with multiple storybooks your can you pass the `packages` flag to `deploy-storybook` to scan a directory for `package.json`s.
+If you manage a monorepo with multiple storybooks you can you pass the `packages` flag to `deploy-storybook` to scan a directory for `package.json`s.

 The following command will search the `packages` directory for packages.